krnb/noobsecblog/source/_posts/sqli-0x02.md

 Surprinsingly this printed the same error instead of saying that it found a user.
 This was surprising because we were able to inject single-quotes into the query.

 6. Sleep
-We'll append a `sleep` command along with an `AND` and an `OR`operator and wait for those many seconds to get the response back.
+We'll append a `sleep` command along with an operator either `AND` or `OR` and wait for those many seconds to get the response back.
 The request I sent for testing was:
 ```
 email=test%40test.com'+AND+sleep(5);--+-
 ```
-And similar for *OR* but unfortunately the responses were received right away.
+Unfortunately the responses were received right away.
+Sleep test did not turn out as expected.

 So far we know that we were successfully able to inject a single-quote and a comment.
 Let's build a little on that to see if we could actually inject and gain something useful out of it.